Tips on Virtual Mentoring Relationships

-- E-mails can be supplemented with phone calls whenever you
+- Electronic messages can be supplemented with phone calls or video chats whenever you

 feel it is important to talk.
 Talking will definitely will add

-another topic if a discussion seems to be dying out, and give
+another topic if a discussion seems to be dying out.
+Give feedback.

-answers, thanking your mentor for sharing ideas, using
+answers, thanking your mentoring partner for sharing ideas, giving feedback, and

 telling him or her that you're enjoying the experience.

-- If you don't hear from your mentor, don't hesitate to send
+- If you don't hear from your mentoring partner, send

 - Keep copies of all conversations.
 This will help you